MethodsAndPractices/vsteam/.docs/Get-VSTeamSetting.md

 _links                : @{self=; project=; team=; teamIterations=; teamFieldValues=; classificationNode=System.Object[]}
 ```

-Geting the settings for the default team in the current project returns a single object with all the information.
+Getting the settings for the default team in the current project returns a single object with all the information.

 ### Example 2